By Michael Delaney

 In the fall of 2017, I traveled to Shenzhen as part of a school program to learn about engineering and technology in the electronics capital of the world.
 As a

-I spent the majority of the first week in Shenzhen helping to teach my classmates about the basics of electronics and embedded programming; however, I would argue that this experience taught me more about electronics and design than I ever could have.
+I spent the majority of the first week in Shenzhen helping to teach my classmates about the basics of electronics and embedded programming; however, I would argue that this adventure taught me more about electronics and design than I ever could have expected.
 This experience was life-changing, but it demonstrated to me that despite the ceaseless tinkering in the closet workshop of my bedroom, I am still taking the first steps when it comes to engineering.

 When I returned from Shenzhen with renewed confidence from working alongside my peers, I set out to challenge myself with a new project… I had some experience with “First Person View” multirotors and loved the process of assembling and flying them.
 There is something remarkable to me about being able to strap on a pair of “virtual reality” goggles, grab a remote, and watch myself fly as if I were actually sitting in the cockpit of a drone.